jacobsdar/hotel-website/README.md

 ## Introduction

 *Brad Traversy's Hotel website project.
-In this project I showcase some basic CSS and HTML to create and style a website, I will visually copy and recreate the existing project from Brad Traversy's course, but will use my own initiative and knowledge to complete the project.*
+In this project I showcase some basic CSS and HTML to create and style a static website that is non-responsive, I will visually copy and recreate the existing project from Brad Traversy's course, but will use my own initiative and knowledge to complete the project.*

 ## Technologies